 - Encourage researchers and doctors to devise more effective, drug-free pain management practices

 Treatment facilities usually provide 30 – 90 days of intensive inpatient treatment.
-Often this includes opioid withdrawal, private and group therapy sessions, holistic healing practices, and treatment for underlying medical problems.
+Often this includes private and group therapy sessions, holistic healing practices, and treatment for underlying medical problems.
 Also, concurrent treatment for those with dual diagnoses of substance use and mental health disorders is offered.
 Therapy provides individual insight into the underlying causes of addiction, helps identify triggers, and provides tools for coping without resorting to drug use.
 Aftercare provides continued support after release from a treatment facility.